spiffe/spiffe.io/content/spire/concepts.md

 Key manager plugins, which control how the server stores private keys used to sign X.509-SVIDs and JWT-SVIDs.

-Upstream certificate authority (CA) plugins.
+Upstream authority plugins.
 By default the SPIRE Server acts as its own certificate authority.
-However, you can use an upstream CA plugin to use a different CA from a different PKI system.
+However, you can use an upstream authority plugin to use a different CA from a different PKI system.

 {{< info >}}
 CAs apply to SVIDs in X.509 format only.
 SPIRE creates JWT-SVIDs without a certificate authority.